Hi, I’m Helen, Covenant Health’s new interactive chat assistant.

-The answers you give me will determine the steps you should take – self-isolate at home, seek medical attention immediately, connect with a nurse, or schedule a telehealth visit with a medical provider.
+The answers you give me will determine the steps you should take: self-isolate at home or seek medical attention.

 Schedule a telehealth visit.

-Our online nurses can schedule a telehealth visit on your mobile device or computer with one of our medical providers, who can assess your symptoms and even help you get tested for COVID-19 if needed.
+I can help schedule a telehealth visit on your mobile device or computer with one of our medical providers, who can assess your symptoms and even help you get tested for COVID-19 if needed.

 Symptoms of COVID-19

 - Fever of 100 degrees or more

 Be sure to tell your medical provider if you, or someone you are in close contact with, have traveled to a high-risk area or have been on a cruise in the last 30 days.